mouse&manuscript

 Colophon Lesson 19 - Dr. Dorrit van Dalen

-Over time colophons would give more information.
+Over time colophons began to contain more information.
 Scribes began adding their own name and the place where they finished their work - always writing in the third person.
-Later colophons also came to include the title of the work, its author and eulogies for the author and information about the exemplar (model) from which a book was copied.
+Later colophons also came to include the title of the work, its author and eulogies for the author and , very interestingly, information about the exemplar (model) from which the book was copied.

-When a work with a colophon was copied, this first colophon could either be copied ("transferred" نُقل) with it, as part of the text, after which the copyist added his own colophon; or the "present" copyist could add to his own colophon that his exemplar had been copied by so-and-so, so that the earlier date is found later in the text.
+When a work with a colophon was copied, this first colophon could either be copied ("transferred" نُقل) with it, as part of the text, after which the copyist added his own colophon; or the "present" copyist could add to his own colophon that the exemplar from which he had copied, had been copied in a certain year, so that the earlier date would appear later in the text.

 About this manuscript